 YOU HAVE 10 CALENDAR DAYS FROM INVOICE DATE TO PAY AND PICKUP BID ITEMS.

-We appreciate your patience and we will offer updates as they become available.
+We appreciate your patience and we will offer updates on hours and operations as they become available.

 Please read the following agreement carefully before accepting the terms and conditions.